mikedidomizio/mikedidomizio-resume/README.md

 ### Docker

 A lot of the building and testing in CI is done with Docker.
-Since visual regression testing is done locally and CI you need to build everything locally (which isn't as hard as it sounds).
+Since visual regression testing is done locally and through CI you need to build everything locally to ensure consistency with the CI environment (like OS/browser etc.).

 ensure you've built the image through docker